-4.1 Case 1: Knowledge Sharing within IT Organizations in Bulgaria
+4.1 Case one: Knowledge sharing within IT organizations in Bulgaria

-Case 1 focuses on power issues in intraorganizational knowledge sharing and communications in Bulgarian IT sector organizations.
-The case illustrates different perspectives on the use of mundane IS for knowledge sharing and the transient dynamics of episodic/systemic power.
+Case one focuses on power issues in intra-organizational knowledge sharing and communications in Bulgarian IT sector organizations.
+We illustrate different perspectives on the use of mundane IS for knowledge sharing and the transient dynamics of episodic/systemic power.
 In this case, email acts as a tool for employees' work activities.
-For managers, it is the preferred tool for knowledge sharing and communication because it is a means of surveillance and control that also reinforces hierarchical structures and the division of labor.
-Employees' use of social media is restricted and controlled by managers to maintain power structures, based in part on concerns that social media could circumvent management and the centralization of knowledge (Wang & Noe, 2010; Koch et al., 2012).
-Paradoxically, this limits knowledge sharing, which could benefit the organization.
+For managers, it is the preferred tool for knowledge sharing and communication because it acts as a means of surveillance and control, while also reinforcing hierarchical structures and the division of labor.
+Employee use of social media is restricted and controlled by managers to maintain power structures, based in part on concerns that social media could circumvent management and the centralization of knowledge sharing which could benefit the organization.
 However, these rules and norms maintain the status quo.
-The activity system analysis3 of Case 1 (Figure 2) highlights the need to balance episodic and systemic power, enabling management control and employee communication to coexist for organizational benefit.
+The activity system analysisi of case one (Figure 2) highlights the need to balance episodic and systemic power, enabling management control and employee communication to coexist for organizational benefit.